-Angelica Whitehorne's Blog "Ghost Feathers" originally appeared on Ruminate's online space The Waking on August 6th, 2020.
+Angelica Whitehorne's piece "Ghost Feathers" originally appeared on Ruminate's online space The Waking on August 6th, 2020.

 The only sound escaping me or the woman sitting next to me is our communal sniffing.
 It might just be the cold, or a bug we are fighting, or one sniff reminding the other of the snot that lives in their nose, but we go again and again.
 She sniffs and I respond, I sniff and she responds, as if our nostrils are rich, older acquaintances stuck in a stuffy conversation.

 In front of us the machines are spinning, all of them in a row, a spectrum of clothes, rainbows tumbling behind their glass.
 The machines are whining loudly, some louder than others, with the force it takes to make the soap spud, to take the dirt out of our linens, and help us feel better about being human.

 I am fifteen minutes through my cycle when I realize the woman next to me is a ghost.
 Her skin is see-through, and her eyes are hundreds of years old, although maybe she is just that poor, three or four lifetimes’ worth of poor.
 Still I worry she will stand up and her feet won’t touch the ground and she will float over to me and offer haunted advice like:

 “You should stop saying you are going to kill yourself unless you are actually going to do it,” or “Every door will be closed if you never take the time to put the key in the lock,” or any number of riddled, haunted lessons that I know but cannot recognize in the crumpled tissues of my life.

 The cold in the laundromat is specific.
 It is a broken-radiator cold, Buffalo, New York cold, the rotten-side-of-the-holidays cold, the cold you feel when a spirit is close.